manuel12/motivation-vault/README.md

 (Action #3 GIF)

 ### Leave a Comment.
-You can leave a comment on a resource by navigating to said resource's detail page and clicking  on the "Write a comment..." input field.
+You can leave a comment by clicking  on the "Write a comment..." input field on the detail page.
 Once you've written a comment the "Comment" button will become active and clicking it will submit the comment.
 To abort leaving the comment click "Cancel".

 Unlike ratings a user can write as many comments per resource as they like.